Kelly Doyle: Session 1

 “What elementary school did you attend as a child?”

 “Then tell me your earliest memories, whatever they may be.”

 Kelly sniffled as she searched the recesses of her psyche.
 Silently, a tear slid down her cheek.

-“You knew Alex as far as you can remember?”
+“You knew Jason as far as you can remember?”

 “Yes, I was with him then.”

 “How is that possible?
 I thought you met him seven months ago?”

 “You remember Jason but can’t remember your parents?”

 “Why don’t you have parents?
 If you don’t have parents how did you get here?”

 “I’m here because of Jason.
 I’ve been with him since he was born.”